The Toads at Bunk Bar, 4/1/2018.

 The Toads are a power pop trio based on Portland, OR.
 Ranging in tone from 90's alternative to Beatles pop to punk to trash blues, primary songwriters Matt K. and Matt D. create catchy, humorous, harmonized tunes that stick in the ear, at turns snarky and sincere but always memorable, performed with high energy and high volume.

-Transplants from Boston, singer-guitarist Matt K. and singer-bassist Matt D., joined originally by singer-drummer Mitch Gonzales (Jackson Boone, Wave Action,) formed in the Spring of 2015 and quickly established themselves as a band addicted to live shows, with over 100 performances in Portland within their first two and a half years as a band, plus a full length album, three EPs and three music videos showcasing their campy, antic comic style.
-This frenetic activity, along with their humor, chops, and rapid-fire live sets, have helped the Toads gain ever more visibility in the city's garage rock underground.
+Transplants from Boston, singer-guitarist Matt K. and singer-bassist Matt D., joined originally by singer-drummer Mitch Gonzales (Jackson Boone, Wave Action,) formed in the Spring of 2015 and quickly established themselves as a band addicted to live shows, with over 100 performances in Portland within their first two and a half years, plus a full length album, three EPs and three music videos showcasing their campy, antic comic style.
+This frenetic activity, along with their humor, chops, and rapid-fire live sets, helped the Toads gain ever more visibility in the city's garage rock underground.

 2016 was a busy year for the Toads.
 Their music was featured on Tender Loving Empire's 9th annual "Friends and Friends of Friends" compilation, played at a Blazers game and on X-Ray FM, and written up on Next Northwest and other blogs.
 The Toads also performed a full live set for KPSU's Live Fridays in January, and held a video release party with MOD Pizza.
 Mitch Gonzales left the band in November, and the Matts brought Kings & Vagabonds drummer Dylan Valentine onto the throne.